-- c) to ask to have all or some of your data deleted or corrected - d) to lodge a complaint with the independent Information Commissioner (ICO) if you think we are not handling your data fairly or in accordance with the law.
+- d) to lodge a complaint with the independent Information Commissioner (ICO) if you think we are not handling your data fairly or in accordance with the law.
 You can contact the ICO at https://ico.org.uk/, or telephone 0303 123 1113. - 7.
 Your personal data will not be used for any automated decision making.

-617 Appendix C - Residential Moorings management plan checklist

-It is expected that a Management Plan will cover the following.
+Appendix C - Residential Moorings management plan checklist It is expected that a Management Plan will cover the following.
 This list is not exhaustive and there may be other aspects that need to be covered.